 Korean adoptees that desire to learn Korean language and culture are encouraged to apply.
 All participants should be fully devoted to embracing the opportunities provided through this program and attending classes.
 Adoptees must be over the age of 18 and have a minimum of a high school education (with diploma).
 Adoptees through ESWS and first-time applicants will have first priority.
 Family members are not allowed to join this program.

 How to Apply

 To apply, students must submit an application, one self-introductory essay (including a description of how you plan to adapt to cultural differences), three photos (size 4×5 cm or passport photo), one letter of recommendation from the adoption agency, a copy of either the final graduation diploma or a student ID, a copy of their passport, and a medical report issued within the past year (including hepatitis and tuberculosis).

-Please contact Nichole Lange (nichole.la[email protected] or 651.255.2245) if you are interested in applying and she will help you compile the necessary documents for application.
-All application documents must be compiled and ready for submission by Nichole by May 8, 2018.
+Please contact Kate Stevens ([email protected] or 651.255.2245) if you are interested in applying and she will help you compile the necessary documents for application.
+All application documents must be compiled and ready for submission by Kate by May 9, 2019.

-Applicants will be notified about the program selection May 18, 2018 and a program schedule will be sent on May 25, 2018.
+Applicants will be notified about the program selection May 17, 2019.